cacheflowe/haxademic/src/com/haxademic/app/haxmapper/README.md

 * Particle system flying around vertices

 #### More textures!!
-* Super simple alpha color panel to audio - add more instances to texture pool
 * convert existing element/modules from HaxVisual
 * add more shaders
 * Add a wiping texture